MirkoDziadzka/bitbar-plugin-fritzhome/README.md

 # bitbar-plugin-fritzhome
 fritzhome plugin for BitBar (see https://github.com/matryer/bitbar)

-This is a very simple plugin to access you FritzBox Home autmation interface.
+This is a very simple plugin to access the FritzBox Home automation interface.

 It is used to access Fritz Dect 200